Education

 6 credits (CS)

-Student Teaching in the Early Childhood Teacher Education program is designed to provide candidates with opportunities to apply their knowledge, understanding, and skills in a way that has a positive impact on student learning.
-The student teaching component of the program provides the candidate with an increased responsibility for curriculum development and implementation, assessment of student learning, classroom management, collaboration with other professionals, work with parents, and all aspects of the classroom routine.
-Students will spend a total of seven weeks in a public school pre-kindergarten or kindergarten classroom engaged in supervised student teaching.
-Students will spend approximately 40 hours weekly on site, which includes a weekly seminar to support their continued growth in effectively teaching to the New York State Student Learning Standards.
-(Offered fall term)
+Student teaching in the Inclusive Early Childhood Education Program is designed to provide student teachers with opportunities to apply their knowledge, understanding, and skills in a way that has a positive impact on student learning.
+The student teaching component of the IECE program provides student teachers with an increased responsibility for curriculum development and implementation, assessment of student learning, classroom management, collaboration with other professionals, work with parents, and all aspects of the classroom routine.
+IECE student teachers will spend a total of 7 full weeks in either a Pre-K or Kindergarten inclusive supervised student teaching placement.
+IECE student teachers will spend approximately 40 hours/week, M-F in their student teaching placements and attend a weekly seminar on campus that has been designed to support their continued professional growth and development.
+(Offered fall term) Prerequisites: ED 090, ED 091, ED 092, ED 093, ED 094, ED 095, ED 111, ED 111L, ED 131, ED 131L, ED 217, ED 312, ED 320, ED 320L, ED 350, ED 371, ED 388.
+Pre- or Co-requisites: ED 411, ED 450, ED 325.

 ED 488 Student Teaching: Intermediate Level